-The Association will continue to analyze potential risks associated with the LIBOR transition, including financial, accounting, operational, legal, reputational and compliance risks.
+The Association has established and is in the process of implementing LIBOR transition plans and continue to analyze potential risks associated with the LIBOR transition, including, but not limited to, financial, market, accounting, operational, legal, tax, reputational, and compliance risks.

-At this time, it is difficult to predict whether or when LIBOR will cease to be available or if an alternative index will become the benchmark to replace LIBOR.
-Because transactions occur involving financial instruments that reference LIBOR, these developments could have a material impact on the Association, borrowers, investors, and counterparties.
+At this time, it is not known when LIBOR will cease to be available or will become unrepresentative, or if SOFR will become the only benchmark to replace LIBOR.
+Because the Association engages in transactions involving financial instruments that reference LIBOR, these developments could have a material impact on financial results, borrowers, investors, and counterparties.

-The following is a summary of Association variable-rate financial instruments with LIBOR exposure at December 31, 2019:
+The following is a summary of Association variable-rate financial instruments with LIBOR exposure at December 31, 2020:

-(dollars in thousands) Due in 2020 Due in 2021 ue in 2022 and hereafter Loans Total Assets \$ 2,253 2,253 \$ \$ 7,952 7,952 \$ \$ 37,570 37,570 Note Payable to AgFirst Farm Credit Bank Total Liabilities \$ 1,446 1,446 \$ 5,104 5,104 \$ 24,113 24,113
+(dollars in thousands) Due in 2021 ue in 2022 and hereafter Total Loans \$ 8,833 \$ 48,554 \$ 57,387 Total Assets \$ 8,833 \$ 48,554 \$ 57,387 Note Payable to AgFirst Farm Credit Bank 5,612 30,847 36,459 Total Liabilities \$ 5,612 \$ 30,847 \$ 36,459